Unrealistic expectations about life will destroy you by setting you up for disappointment, wasting your time, and misleading you into failure.

 7. You can succeed without failing

 We all hate failure since failure is painful and we are biologically wired to avoid pain and seek pleasure.
-Also, we all go through an education system which engraves in our brains that failure is something bad and shameful and should be avoided at all costs.
+Also, we all go through an education system that engraves in our brains that failure is something bad and shameful and should be avoided at all costs.

 Real life doesn’t work like that.
 The path to success isn’t a smooth one.
 It’s filled with failures and detours.
-Your ability to persist in the face of painful failures and setbacks will be a keystone determinant of your success.
+Your ability to persist in the face of painful failures and setbacks will be a key determinant of your success.
 Exceptionally successful people are rare because it goes against our biological wiring to seek failure instead of avoiding it.

 Many people envy successful people, want to be like them but give up at the first sign of failure.
 The pain of failure is hard to endure but you have to understand that it’s impossible to succeed without failing.
 Keep persisting, extract valuable lessons from your failures, never give up and you’ll eventually succeed.